urbit/urbit.org-reloaded/content/posts/landscape-a-portrait.md

 ![](https://media.urbit.org/site/posts/essays/landscape-a-portrait-4.png)

-Whereas before, a ship had a web server that was good at serving text-dominant pages, but was more obscure for complex (or graphical) applications that made use of the Arvo OS and network, now a ship launches with a web-based interface for the Arvo OS that makes applications much simpler to experiment with and develop.
+Whereas, before, a ship had a web server that was good at serving text, but was more obscure for complex (or graphical) applications that made use of the Arvo OS and network, now a ship launches with a web-based interface that makes applications much simpler to experiment with and develop.

 If you want, you can just serve files at any endpoint with [a boilerplate](https://github.com/matildepark/urbit-static-page).